 (ii) Tuition Fee Sponsorships

-Consistent with the Federal Government's Research Training Program, all domestic Research Higher Degree candidates are normally eligible for a period of tuition fee exemption.
+Consistent with the Australian Government Research Training Program, all domestic higher degree research candidates are normally eligible for a period of tuition fee exemption.
 QUT offers a limited number of sponsorships to international students based on Faculty recommendations.

 (ii) International Exchange